sat-engineer/sovereign-merchant/product-and-tech-spec.md

 * **Deposit Mode (default, BTCPay-first):** designed for merchants who treat BTCPay as a payment terminal.
 Every successful BTCPay payment is posted to QBO as a deposit/sale into a chosen account.
 * **Invoicing Mode (BTCPay-first):** designed for merchants who already issue invoices from QBO and want BTCPay payments to be matched against existing QBO invoices (requires manual matching or additional metadata).
-* **QBO-First Mode:** designed for merchants who create invoices in QBO and use Sovereign Merchants as a dynamic payment bridge.
+* **QBO-First Mode:** designed for merchants who create invoices in QBO and use Sovereign Merchant as a dynamic payment bridge.
 BTCPay invoices are created on-demand when customers click payment links, and payments are automatically reconciled back to the original QBO invoice (see Section 18).

 ---